 Step 2.
 Sit down and plan what meals you will cook at home.

 Step 3.
-Restock your cupboard and refrigerator with better food and staple choices to start if you need a source for recipes.
+Restock your cupboard and refrigerator with better food and staple choices.

 Besides eating well, staying active is an important part of cardiovascular and mental health.
 The following are a few simple ways to add movement into your day.